pedro-abundio-wang/deep-learning/docs/notes/neural-networks-and-deep-learning.md

 {% include image.html image="notes/neural-networks-and-deep-learning/05-b.png" %}

-Calculating all these equations with 𝑓𝑜𝑟 loop is highly inefficient so we will  to vectorize this.
+Calculating all these equations with for loop is highly inefficient so we will to vectorize this.

 {% include image.html image="notes/neural-networks-and-deep-learning/05-c.png" %}